entando/entando-docs/vuepress/docs/v6.3/tutorials/devops/build-core-image.md

         mvn clean package
         docker build . -f Dockerfile.wildfly -t <YOUR-USER>/<YOUR-REPO-NAME>:<YOUR-VERSION>

-4. View the images installed on your local docker instance

-        docker images

-    Look for

-        entando/entando-de-app:latest

-5. Create a repository on your docker repository to house your new application
+4. Create a repository on your docker repository to house your new application

-6. Re-tag the image you just built with your repo

-         docker tag entando/entando-de-app:latest <YOUR-USER>/<YOUR-REPO-NAME>:latest

-7. Push the Image to your Repository
+5. Push the Image to your Repository

-        docker push <YOUR-USER>/<YOUR-REPO-NAME>:latest
+        docker push <YOUR-USER>/<YOUR-REPO-NAME>:<YOUR-VERSION>